Like everyone else, late night television was hit by Baby Yoda fever in 2019 thanks to The Mandalorian.

 Like any adventure involving “the asset,” this one didn’t go too smoothly for the Conan prop supervisor.
 It may have cost him his liver but at least he got Baby Yoda and kept Conan O’Brien happy.
 Maybe now that merchandise has hit stores, things won’t be so violent the next time Conan needs an in-demand prop.

 The Tonight Show Starring Jimmy Fallon

 For example, Daisy Ridley appeared on The Tonight Show Starring Jimmy Fallon.
-First the Rey actress delievered an impressive rap recap of the entire Star Wars saga.
+First, the Rey actress delivered an impressive rap recap of the entire Star Wars saga.
 Then Jimmy Fallon asked Ridley to compare the cuteness of Baby Yoda to that of porgs, the breakout stars of Star Wars: The Last Jedi.
 Ridley gave fans an honest answer:

 It’s hard to know if Disney wanted The Mandalorian to invade the press tour for The Rise of Skywalker.
 But at the end of the day, any Star Wars talk is good for Disney.
 They had to have seen this coming when the design for cute little Yoda was approved, right?

 Daisy Ridley may reconsider her pick of Baby Yoda as the cutest had she seen the version on Saturday Night Live.
 Kyle Mooney brought the Mandalorian star to “Weekend Update” and for some fans, it’s hard to see Baby Yoda the same way ever again.

 Time and time again we have seen fame go to the head of a new star.
 According to Saturday Night Live, Baby Yoda is just as susceptible to the pitfalls of fame.
 The adorable critter you see on screen is much different off of it, where he’s hanging out with Timothee Chalamet and the guys from the Sonic commercials.